php-amqplib/RabbitMqBundle/README.md

           - 'android.#.upload'
           - 'iphone.upload'

-By default, connections to the queue are instantiated at bootstrap time, i.e. at every web request.
-Depending on your application business logic, this could be unnecessary and too much expensive in production environments.
-Use `lazy: true` in such cases.
+### Important notice ###

+In current Symfony release (v2.3) all services are fully bootstrapped for each request, a lazy loading support will be added in the future to save resources.
+Services in this bundle, by default, will open connections to the brokers at loading time, i.e. during every web request, unless you set `lazy: true` in your connection configuration.
+It's extremely recommended to use lazy connections because performance reasons, nevertheless lazy option is disabled by default to avoid possible breaks in applications already using this bundle.

 ## Producers, Consumers, What? ##